shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Do you even need a dictionary mapping or just a list of edges will work?
 If you need unique edges, defining a graph using a dict (adjacency list) will cause additional overhead???
   - Better to create a class with add_edge() method: tuple of edge as a key
 - Topological Sort
+  - Can use two hashsets visited and cycle to detect cycles
-  - might be needed if we wanna extract the order but if we already have the order, just use hashmap and iterate over it.
+  - might be needed if we wanna extract the order but if we already have the order, just use hashmap and iterate over it
+  - .
 - Eulerian Path
   - a path in graph that visits every edge exactly once (allowing for revisiting vertices).
   - Eulerian Cycle is an Eulerian Path which starts and ends on the same vertex.
 Cycle if all degrees are even.
 Forget about 0 degree vertices???